 An alternative theory is that the ritual in that case was doomed to begin with, specifically because the "sacrifices" were children.
 None of them adequately fit the archetypes they needed to fulfill, and so the formula didn't work.

 Except that would be following the American archetype, not the Japanese one.

 Except that the Ancient Ones demand that the five archetypes be fulfilled.
-At first, it could be Fridge Horror by assuming that one of the 9-year-olds must be a whore, but then I remembered that children are taught by someone, and I didn't notice a teacher in the classroom.
+At first, it could be Fridge Horror by assuming that one of the 9-year-olds must be a whore.
+However, children are taught by someone but there wasn't a teacher in the classroom.
 The teacher must be the whore!
 It is possible to have an athlete, a class clown (fool), a scholar and (hopefully!) virgins in a group of 9-year-olds, so the archetypes would be fulfilled.